Sasha Bezuhanova: Career

 In 2012 Bezuhanova was appointed as Director of Public Sector and Education for HP Growth Markets – a region including 67 countries around the world.
 As part of her business development responsibilities, she coordinated the company's relations with the EU, WB, and UN.

 In 2013 when it became very critical in Bulgaria and the country was shaken by protests against the oligarchic establishment figures, Sasha Bezuhanova decided to leave her career and devote herself to the cause of positive change in Bulgaria.
 She founded the non-partisan organization MOVE.BG – a platform for collaboration in finding sustainable solutions for the state, economy, and society via innovation, participation, and co-creation.
 MOVE.BG is affirming the culture of constructive dialog, participating leadership, democratic principles, and the European path of Bulgaria.
 Some of the programs are ‘Electoral reform’, ‘Media pluralism’, ‘Law and order in 5 steps’, "You move Europe’, ‘Solutions for Bulgaria: Digital’, ‘Solution for Bulgaria: Economics’ and the online platform ‘My Bulgarian History‘.
 In 2016, upon the initiative of Sasha Bezuhanova MOVE.BG together with key organizations, hubs, and companies developing digital knowledge and innovative business in Bulgaria, founded EDIT.BG (Economic Development via Innovation and Technologies) – an open network for digital development and innovation in Bulgaria.
 In 2018, Sasha inspired the foundation of the platform for collaboration and Changemakers, bringing together trendsetters with different professional backgrounds for exchange and joint action.
 In 2020, Bezuhanova initiated the establishment of the Green Restart Coalition bringing unprecedentedly together digital innovation and sustainability experts, scientists, and green activists for defining and driving a holistic green transformation agenda for Bulgaria.
-Some of the projects of the Coalition realized under the management of MOVE.BG are publishing the first "Textbook on the Future History of Bulgaria", the creation of the first metaverse-based ministry - the Ministry of Climate Transition and Green Transformation, publishing "Mission Green Bulgaria" - a report with more than 150 recommendations for supporting the sustainable development, publishing five opinion papers for improving the Bugarian National Recovery and Resilience Plan under the Next Generation EU.
+Some of the projects of the Coalition realized under the management of MOVE.BG are publishing the first "Textbook on the Future History of Bulgaria", the creation of the first metaverse-based ministry - the Ministry of Climate Transition and Green Transformation, publishing "Mission Green Bulgaria" - a report with more than 150 recommendations for supporting the sustainable development, and "Mission Energy Transition" - a report with over 150 recommendations in support of Bulgaria's energy transformation, publishing five opinion papers for improving the Bulgarian National Recovery and Resilience Plan under the Next Generation EU.